|

 Children like practising yoga because it offers their natural urge to be active new possibilities for physical self-awareness.

-Children can also already practise yoga with appropriate instruction at pre-school age, from approximately three years upwards.
 In my groups and at the kindergartens where I teach, there are mostly children with problems such as sleep disorders, poor concentration, stuttering, sensorimotor deficits and behavioural difficulties as well as children with asthma, mucoviscidosis or migraines in addition to so-called "normal" children.

 I always build up a yoga unit in such a way that I initially offer the children movement games to loosen up and also to "let off steam".